 Some people intentionally snort crack cocaine and heroin together to intensify the euphoric feelings associated with these two drugs.
 And according to the DEA’s 2017 National Drug Threat Assessment, when fentanyl is present with cocaine it is usually for this same purpose.
 Despite this, a person may unknowingly use crack that’s been cut with heroin or fentanyl.
 The DEA also notes that carfentanil, a drug 100 times more potent than fentanyl, has been found in cocaine.

 Call now to be connected with one of our compassionate treatment specialists.(844) 951-1939

 Crack cocaine addiction treatment addresses the physical, mental, social and behavioral effects of drug abuse.
 The exact combination of therapies used will vary person to person and be dependent on a person’s level of addiction and life circumstances.
 While some people may find success in an outpatient program, inpatient drug rehab programs typically provide more intensive, supportive care.

 Crack cocaine dependencies don’t always require a medical detox, however, should withdrawal symptoms become severe, this medically supervised care may be beneficial for a person’s safety.
 Withdrawal from crack can lead to depression, cravings, overdose and suicide, a fact that makes medically supervised treatment even more imperative for certain individuals.

 Since crack abuse can cause anxiety, depression and other mental health problems, dual diagnosis treatment may be recommended to treat these co-occurring disorders.
 These programs treat both the addiction and mental illness so that a person has the greatest chance of recovery success.

 Recovery from crack cocaine addiction is possible.
-Contact Addiction Campuses to learn more.
+Contact Vertava Health to learn more.